 PI for SSHRC (2015) funded project called: Re-imaging Aboriginal education for a shared future: examining Aboriginal Enhancement Agreements.

-CI for SSHRC (2015) funded project called: Ataimapi: Cultural Competencies for Restoring Good Relations in First Nations Communities.
+Co-I for SSHRC (2015) funded project called: Ataimapi: Cultural Competencies for Restoring Good Relations in First Nations Communities.

 Both research projects work with Indigenous elders, communities and methodologies and seek to advance Indigenous education, knowledge, health and research.

 Co-I for CIHR (2017) funded project called Indigenous Mentorship Network of the Pacific Northwest (IMN-PN).

 Co-I for UBC VP Grants for Catalyzing Research Clusters project called (2019): Critical + Creative Social Justice Studies.